google/flax/docs/nnx/index.rst

          .. div:: sd-font-normal

-            NNX integrates of user feedback and hands-on experience with Linen into a new simplified API.
+            NNX integrates user feedback and hands-on experience with Linen into a new simplified API.

    .. grid-item::